Dewpoint temperature

 Parts per million by volume

-The ratio of the water vapour pressure to the total gas pressure, expressed as ppm(v) or vpm.
+The ratio of the water vapour pressure to the total gas pressure.
+Expressed as parts per million by volume (ppm(v)) or volume per million (vpm).

 Parts per million by weight

-The figure is modified according to the ratio of the molecular weight of water vapour to the molecular weight of the carrier gas mixture, expressed as ppm(w).
+Modified figure according to the ratio of the molecular weight of water vapour to the molecular weight of the carrier gas mixture.
+Expressed as parts per million weight (ppm(w)).

 Absolute humidity